“Safer sex” refers to lowering the risk of sexually transmitted infections (STIs). Methods may include:

-- Avoiding bodily fluid exchange
+- Avoiding exchange of bodily fluids

-- Using prophylactics (such as male or female condoms)
+- Using prophylactics (such as condoms)

-- Using HIV medications to prevent transmission of the virus.
+- Using HIV medications to prevent transmission of the virus

-- Limiting the number of sexual partners
+- Limiting number of sexual partners

-- Curtailing alcohol and drug use (which can impair judgment
+- Curtailing alcohol and drug use (which can impair judgment).

 In fact, safer sex often involves a combination of these approaches.

-Several studies have demonstrated that male condoms made of either latex or polyurethane are effective barriers against HIV.
-The theory behind using condoms is clear: they cover the penis and provide an effective barrier to exposure to secretions, such
+External condoms (also known as male condoms) made of either latex or polyurethane are effective barriers against HIV.
+They cover the penis and provide an effective barrier to exposure to secretions, such

-Condoms made of "natural" materials—such as lambskin—are not a consistently effective barrier against many viruses.
+Polyurethane condoms are an effective alternative to latex condoms, especially for people with an allergy to latex.
+Condoms made of natural materials—such as lambskin—are not a consistently effective barrier against many viruses.
 In one laboratory study, HIV was found to pass through microscopic holes in lambskin condoms.

-Incorrect use of condoms can increase the risk of condom slippage or breakage, which diminishes their protective effect.
+The key to effective protection is consistent and correct use of condoms.
+Incorrect use of condoms can increase the risk of slippage or breakage, which diminishes their ability to protect against the virus.
 Inconsistent use—for example, failure to use condoms with every act of vaginal or anal intercourse—can lead to HIV transmission.

-Never use oil-based lubricants, including hand or body lotion, baby oil, vegetable oil or shortening, massage oil, mineral oil, or petroleum jelly (e.g., Vaseline).
+Only water-based and silicone-based lubricants should be used with latex condoms.
+Never use oil-based lubricants, including hand or body lotion, baby oil, vegetable oil or shortening, massage oil, mineral oil or petroleum jelly (e.g., Vaseline).
 Oil-based lubricants can damage latex and cause latex condoms to tear more easily.